 2. Whisper of the Heart (1994)

+One of the best romance anime movies, Yoshifumi Kondo’s Whisper of the Heart is the most grounded work among Ghibli Studio films.
 Two pre-adolescents on the cusp of graduating middle school, Shizuku and Yuko are tied together through their shared love of books; Shizuku discovers that the books that she checks out from the library have all been previously checked out by the same boy, Yuko.
 As their friendship develops, they are faced with the prospect of being separated, with a slim possibility of being reunited as well.
-All of this unfolds in the background of very real teenage worries –good grades, future prospects and following one’s calling.
+All of this unfolds in the background of very real teenage worries – good grades, future prospects and following one’s calling.
 Watch as the two very cute cat figurines accompany them as they go through the ups and downs of coming of age and young love together.

 3. Spirited Away (2001)